MaggotHATE/Llama_chat/README.md

 # Llama_chat
 A chat UI for Llama.cpp.
 Uses ImgUI, tinyfiledialogs and json.hpp.

 This project started from the main example of llama.cpp - the idea was to read parameters from .json files, and it stays the same here, only with a class, separate therads for running llama.cpp, structs for managing and settings - and only then wrapped into UI.
-A chatTest console app is also added as an additional example and for testing purposes, since certain infromation (like memory used by the model) is printed outside of the original example.
+A chatTest console app is also added as an additional example and for testing purposes, since certain information (like memory used by the model) is printed outside of the original example.

 ## Features